‘Learning together, Playing together, Praying together’

 The Inclusion Leader will take advice from all professionals involved with the child alongside the views of you and your child.
 The best possible package of support will be put in place.
 We will regularly monitor the support and update where necessary.

-If you’re considering applying for a place, contact the office, who will direct you to our Inclusion Leader, Miss Hughes for further information and help with your application.
+If you’re considering applying for a place, contact the office, who will direct you to our Inclusion Leader, Miss Dyson for further information and help with your application.

 If you want to discuss something about your child, contact the class teacher in the first instance.

-If you want information about other support services, ask our Inclusion Leader, Miss Hughes.
+If you want information about other support services, ask our Inclusion Leader, Miss Dyson

-If you want information about the local authority’s Local Offer, visit their website or ask the Inclusion Leader, Miss Hughes.
+If you want information about the local authority’s Local Offer, visit their website or ask the Inclusion Leader, Miss Dyson.

 handling complaints...Please refer to the school's Complaints Policy